 Scan your Target item with the Amazon app while you’re still in the store, and if Amazon is offering it for a lower price, march over to customer service and ask for the Amazon price.

-Target is just one example.
-This works at any store that offers an Amazon price match — like Best Buy, The Home Depot, JOANN, and more.
+Target is just one example of a store that’ll do it.
+This process will work at any store that offers an Amazon price match — like Best Buy, The Home Depot, Joann, and more.

-20. Check CamelCamelCamel to make sure you’re buying at Amazon’s lowest price.
+20. Check CamelCamelCamel to make sure you’re getting Amazon’s lowest price.

-You can be absolutely sure you’re getting Amazon’s best price — no guesswork.
+If you try this trick, you can be absolutely sure you’re getting Amazon’s best price — no guesswork needed.

-CamelCamelCamel.com tracks Amazon items and gives you examples of a “good” vs. “bad” price, based on pricing trends over the past year.
-Use it to see if an Amazon sale price is as low as you think it is compared to that item’s past pricing.
+CamelCamelCamel.com tracks Amazon items and gives you examples of a “good” vs. “bad” price based on pricing trends over the past year.
+Use it to see if an Amazon sale price is as low as you think it is compared to past pricing.